-A podiatrist must prepare the nail, reducing its thickness to 1mm to allow the laser energy to reach the tissue under the nail.
+The nail should be prepared by a podiatrist: reducing its thickness to one millimeter to allow the laser energy to reach the subungueal tissue.

 The laser beam, passing over the nail, causes the fungus temperature to rise, destroying the fungus without damaging surrounding healthy tissue.
-The nail will grow back normally.
+It is important to note that the nail will grow back normally.

-This treatment is painless, but the patient might feel a faint sensation of heat.
-All the nails are treated, as well the surrounding skin and in-between the toes.
-This will get rid of any lurking ‘sub-clinical’ infection ( an infection which has not yet developed any clinically recognised signs ) which could cause reinfection.
+The treatment is very painless, however, the patient may feel a slight senseation of heat.
+Moreover all nails are treated, as well as the surrounding skin and in-between the toes.
+This will get rid of any lurking ‘sub-clinical’ infection (an infection which has not yet developed any clinically recognized signs) which could cause reinfection.

 1-3 sessions are required, with 1 or 2 weeks in between each session.